 Last month we wrote about our thoughts on Gartner’s ECM Magic Quadrant for ECM.
 For the Gartner post, we were surprised that Box, while not included in the overall evaluation of ECM vendors, had a considerable note for small to midsized companies as well as a reference in the IBM review as a strength of IBM.
-This post will present our analysis and recommendations in regards to the market factors that will contribute to Box never being truly on par with other serious ECM vendors.
+This post will present our analysis and recommendations in regards to the market factors that will contribute to Box and Online Casino games never being truly on par with other serious ECM vendors.

 Serious ECM – Evaluating Feature functions versus the marketplace

 In reviewing Gartner as well as prepping for this article, we wanted to get away from a technical “can the product do this” article and focus on the other, non-technical, market factors that distinguish serious ECM from file sharing and collaborative tools.
 As a consulting firm, we do still get a serious amount of RFI’s that typically have the same questions and weighting (someone seems to be sharing a template out there).
 The first two questions are typically:

 |Library Services||Does the proposed solution provide document check-in/check-out capabilities and document-level security?
 Describe.|

 |Version Control||Does the proposed solution provide version control for documents?
 If yes, does it support both major and minor versions?
 Explain.|

 Rather than evaluate Box on what the product can do (and what the engineers say the product will do in the future), we thought we would evaluate more of the reasons that, despite adding the above or other ECM functions, what are the market and other factors that will influence the success of Box against other ECM alternatives.

 We would define serious ECM as more than just the ability to access ECM capabilities but also the governance and compliance DNA to enforce consistency for serious ECM challenges.
 Some examples from our clients: